topelinux/rust-dd/README.md

 # rust-dd

-*rust-dd* is a simple, fast dd implementation in Rust.
+*rust-dd* is a simple, fast dd implementation in Rust by leverage tokio-fs.